 Clement didn't get to run his own Twitter town hall

-Treasury Board President Tony Clement responds to a question during Question Period in the House of Commons on Parliament Hill in Ottawa on Thursday, September 20, 2012.
-THE CANADIAN PRESS/Sean Kilpatrick
+Treasury Board President Tony Clement responds to a question during Question Period in the House of Commons on Parliament Hill in Ottawa on Thursday, Sept.
+20, 2012.
+(The Canadian Press/Sean Kilpatrick)

 Published Sunday, September 23, 2012 12:30PM EDT